Unleash/unleash-examples/v4/inprocess-proxy/README.md

         next();
     });
 ```
-- If the authorization header is not equal, our preHook is done and control is passed on to the next handler in the chain.
+- If the authorization header is not equal to our random key, our `preHook` is done and control is passed on to the next handler in the chain.
 - This allows Unleash to treat our in-process proxy as a client, without ever having to add an API key to the database.
 - Finally, we call the unleash-proxy's createApp method (which we've renamed here to `proxy`)